2020 Hiring Trends - By Top Quality Recruitment

 2. Brand Resonance

 Employer Branding is critical in a tight labor market.
 How do candidates see your company from the outside?
-Is there a sense that people are treated well, with respect?
-Is your organization a place where candidates feel they will be working with like-minded professionals?
+Is there a sense that people are treated well and with respect?
+Is your organization where candidates feel they will work with like-minded professionals?
 According to HubSpot, 86% of workers would not apply for or continue to work for a company with a bad reputation.

 Employer Branding goes beyond how consumers view your products or services.
 Employer Branding is about job seekers as well as current and ex-employees.
 What do they say about your company out of the Employer's earshot?
 In their social circles, on social media?
 The power of social media can't be underestimated in Employer Branding.
-It's naive to assume that every employee will leave your organization on good terms.
-But what do the majority of current and ex-employees' say?
+Assuming every employee will leave your organization on good terms is naive.
+But what do the majority of current and ex-employees say?

 3. Social Media Recruiting

-Companies who have not yet embraced social media recruitment, face an uphill battle as this is the fastest-growing sector in sourcing talent today.
-According to CAREER ARC, 55% of job seekers find social and professional networks to be the most useful resource during a job search.
-The use of social media in the job search is only expected to rise year over year.
+Companies that have not yet embraced social media recruitment face an uphill battle, as this is the fastest-growing sector in sourcing talent today.
+According to CAREER ARC, 55% of job seekers find social and professional networks to be the most helpful resource during a job search.
+The use of social media in job searches is expected to rise year after year.

 Social media platforms such as LinkedIn and Facebook are used to reach out to passive candidates to present fresh opportunities.
-LinkedIn gives the ability for Employers to post their active vacancies, and Facebook for the past few years has allowed Employers to post jobs and receive applications directly from Facebook.
-With over 1 Billion pages visited monthly, Facebook enables companies to post jobs to applicants who are already spending their time on Facebook as a part of their daily lives.
+LinkedIn allows Employers to post their active vacancies, and Facebook, for the past few years, has permitted Employers to post jobs and receive applications directly from Facebook.
+With over 1 billion pages visited monthly, Facebook enables companies to post jobs to applicants already spending their time on Facebook as a part of their daily lives.

 While far behind dominant social media platforms such as Facebook, YouTube, WhatsApp, and Instagram, LinkedIn is commanding as the Social Media platform for business users.
 This makes it an ideal platform for sourcing and recruiting business professionals.
 LinkedIn allows recruiters to post jobs and provides a platform for proactively recruiting candidates through its RPS (Recruit Professional Services).

-There is also a myriad of industry-specific social media tools such as GitHub, to find talented software developers or Doximity for healthcare professionals.
-The basic rule of thumb for choosing a social media platform is determining where your candidates are spending their time and reaching them in their social media platform of choice.
+There are also a myriad of industry-specific social media tools, such as GitHub, to find talented software developers, or Doximity, for healthcare professionals.
+The basic rule of thumb for choosing a social media platform is determining where your candidates are spending their time and reaching them on their social media platform of choice.

 4. Hiring for Soft Skills

-In tight job markets, recruiters realize they are going to have a challenge recruiting perfectly matched candidates for every role.
-Recruiters need to adapt to the market by evaluating candidates for soft skills which will be the crucial differentiator between final candidates in the selection process.
+In tight job markets, recruiters realize they will be challenged to recruit perfectly matched candidates for every role.
+Recruiters must adapt to the market by evaluating candidates for soft skills, which will be the crucial differentiator between final candidates in the selection process.
 This requires a different evaluation process for recruiters.
 In addition to their hard skills evaluation, recruiters will need to:

 Determine the soft skills most valued by their company.
-Most common being, communication skills, problem-solving and adaptability.
+The most common are communication skills, problem-solving skills, and adaptability.

 Determine the soft skills required for the role.
-In addition to the soft skills needed by the company, there are likely specific skills necessary for the position such as empathy in Customer Service
+In addition to the soft skills the company needs, specific skills, such as empathyvice, are likely necessary for the position in customer ser.

 Find a tool that helps them evaluate the candidate's fit without bias.

-While many recruiters and hiring manager pride themselves in being able to pick up on social skills during the interview process, there are several software tools available to recruiters to conduct evaluations to eliminate any potential bias in the process, such as Predictive Index, IBM Kenexa Employment Assessments or Thomas International's Personality Profiles.
-Recruiters need to do their homework to find the tool that's right for their company as there are many assessment tools available depending on the requirements of the role.
+While many recruiters and hiring managers pride themselves in being able to pick up on social skills during the interview process, there are several software tools available to recruiters to conduct evaluations to eliminate any potential bias in the process, such as Predictive Index, IBM Kenexa Employment Assessments or Thomas International's Personality Profiles.
+Recruiters need to do their homework to find the right tool for their company, as there are many assessment tools available depending on the role's requirements.

 5. Mobile Hiring

 It is no secret that mobile devices have become an essential part of our daily lives.
 We use them less as a phone and more as a tool for our everyday lives, to buy products, find a partner, manage our banking, and so much more.
 It is only natural that it becomes an essential tool in our job search.
-According to Career Builder, 70% of job seekers are searching for opportunities on mobile.
-Job searches on mobile devices surpassed one billion worldwide and will continually grow with the ubiquity of smartphones and devices.
+According to Career Builder, 70% of job seekers search for mobile opportunities.
+Job searches on mobile devices have surpassed one billion worldwide and will continue to grow with the ubiquity of smartphones and devices.

-Your recruiting efforts, career page, and website must cater to those who are reviewing your opportunity and company on their smartphone.
-Without a mobile version of your site, candidates will have a difficult time researching your website and reviewing the opportunity.
+Your recruiting efforts, career page, and website must cater to those reviewing your opportunity and company on their smartphone.
+Candidates will have difficulty researching your website and reviewing the opportunity without a mobile version of your site.

-Recruiters with mobile tools and apps are going to have an advantage in that they can access the required information at any time it's needed.
-Candidates who are difficult to contact during the day due to their work demands can be reached, presented opportunities, and evaluated at their convenience.
-Being able to move quickly is critical in a tight employment market, so waiting until the next day or making it inconvenient for candidates may mean you are missing out on high performing candidates who are active in their business and family lives and can only be reached outside of core business hours.
+Recruiters with mobile tools and apps will have an advantage in that they can access the required information whenever needed.
+Candidates who are difficult to contact during the day due to their work demands can be reached, presented with opportunities, and evaluated at their convenience.
+Being able to move quickly is critical in a tight employment market, so waiting until the next day or making it inconvenient for candidates may mean you are missing out on high-performing candidates who are active in their business and family lives and can only be reached outside of core business hours.

 Many companies will need to smooth out the bumps or fix broken hiring processes before being able to attract top-performing candidates.
-Employers who absorbed large chunks of a candidate's time without finalizing a decision were the most frowned upon as they felt that their time was not respected during the interview process.
+Employers who absorbed large chunks of a candidate's time without finalizing a decision were the most frowned upon as they felt their time was not respected during the interview process.
 In a market where many candidates interviewing and evaluating opportunities are currently employed but looking for something better, employers need to consider their use of the candidate's time, particularly during business hours.
-The second-largest complaint was employers who took too long to come to a decision.
-This sours a candidate's experience as time drags on, and it appears as if the employer is only mildly interested or slow in decision making.
+The second-largest complaint was employers who took too long to decide.
+This sours a candidate's experience as time drags on, and the employer appears to be only mildly interested or slow in decision-making.

 An effective candidate experience: